bradfordharrison2606/blog/_posts/2024-07-31-EmblemMarth.md

 | 6 | +2 | +2 | +2 |
 | 9 | +2 | +3 |  +2|

-*Marth's Ring grants its wearer boosts to Strength, Dexterity, and Speed, which are all stats any Combat Unit would want.
-Not only does it give their physical attacks more punch but makes them more accurate and increases their chances of doubling the enemy*
+Wearing the Ring of the Hero King grants its wearer boosts to Strength, Dexterity, and Speed, which are all stats any Combat Unit would want.
+Not only does it give their physical attacks more punch but makes them more accurate and increases their chances of doubling the enemy

 ## Sync Skills